aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 Lin et al. collected an open-source dataset, [NL2Bash](https://github.com/TellinaTool/nl2bash), with more than ten thousand manually verified (Natural language, Bash Scripts) pairs.
 The dataset exclude the statements calling non-bash program (`awk`, `sed`, `python`, `eamcs`, `vi`, and etc.), all compound statements with control-flow keywords (`if`, `for`, `while`, `until`), functions, and redirections.

-They also provide state-of-the-art prediction model, which can output one-line code from the description in natural language.and we will discuss in the next section.
+They also provide state-of-the-art prediction model, which can output one-line code from the description in natural language and we will discuss in the next section.

 # Baseline model and its drawback
 <!---